WurthElektronik/LTspice-Library/README.md

 **Please read Disclaimer carefully before downloading and using Würth Elektronik Models.**

-**Note: LTspice Models in GitHub repository is always the latest.**
+**Note: LTspice Library in GitHub repository is always the latest.**

 ## Component Classification
 * WE - Automotive